 Database of State Incentives for Renewable Energy

-The Database of State Incentives for Renewable Energy (DSIRE) is a comprehensive source of information on state, local, utility, and selected federal incentives that promote renewable energy.
-This site has a list of links for renewable energy resources.
+The Database of State Incentives for Renewable Energy (DSIRE) is a comprehensive source of information on state, local, utility, and selected federal policies and incentives that promote renewable energy.

 Fish and Wildlife Service Wind Energy Page

 The U.S. Fish and Wildlife Service (FWS) Wind Energy Page presents information about FWS wind energy policies and activities.

 The National Wind Coordinating Collaborative (NWCC) identifies issues that affect the use of wind power, establishes dialogues among key stakeholders, and catalyzes appropriate activities to support the development of environmentally, economically, and politically sustainable commercial markets for wind power.

 National Wind Technology Center

 The National Wind Technology Center is a research facility managed by the National Renewable Energy Laboratory for the U.S. Department of Energy.
 NWTC researchers work with members of the wind energy industry to advance wind power technologies that lower the cost of wind energy through research and development of state-of-the-art wind turbine designs.

 Sandia National Laboratory Wind Energy Technology

 Sandia National Laboratory conducts research in Wind Energy to increase the viability of wind technology.

 The Utility Variable-Generation Integration Group (UVIG), formerly the Utility Wind Integration Group, has a mission to accelerate the development and application of good engineering and operational practices supporting the appropriate integration and reliable operation of variable generation on the electric power system.